ahawkins/semaphore-continuous-deployment/article.md

 * `src/` contains relevant ruby source files
 * `test/` contains the test files

 Here are the snippets from the relevant files.
-The [complete source][] is available as well.
+The [complete source][source] is available as well.
 First the `Dockerfile`.

 	FROM ruby:2.3